Cardiac Conduction Hoedown

 by Greg Crowther

 This jingle, originally written for Biology 242 and 352 at UW-Bothell, traces the spread of depolarization through the cardiac structures specialized for electrical conduction.
 Be sure to extend the pause at the AV node!
 The lyrics will be easiest to follow if paired with a diagram of the structures mentioned.
-Note that "AV bundle of His" is a combination of two terms for the same structure, "bundle of His" (more commonly used) and "AV bundle" (less common).
+Note that "AV bundle of His" is a combination of two terms for the same structure, "bundle of His" (traditional eponym) and "AV bundle" (more modern term).

 Driven by diffusion, away they go.